collocations.org

 Various interest groups have expressed their opposition to the policy.

-The solicitor refused to act against his client''s interests.
+The lawyer refused to act against his client's interests.

 The union refused to support proposals that it saw as contrary to the interests of its members.